naturalsciences/ears3-server/readme.md

 You can read the logs of the individual modules like so:

-The databases: `sudo docker logs ears-server_mysql` and `sudo docker logs ears-server_postgres`
+The database: `sudo docker logs ears-server_postgres`

 The web applications: `sudo docker logs ears-server_tomcat`

 The acquisition module: `sudo docker logs ears-server_acquisition`

-If you need to kill the docker images, for instance if you make a change in the Dockerfile, enter `sudo docker kill ears-server_acquisition ears-server_postgres ears-server_tomcat ears-server_mysql`
+If you need to kill the docker images, for instance if you make a change in the Dockerfile, enter `sudo docker kill ears-server_acquisition ears-server_postgres`

 The Dockerfile should not be changed, only to change the access password for the vessel ontology, see higher.